laurakoco/perceptron/README.md

 <img src="images/percepton.png" width="600">

-The input to the Perceptron is the weighted sum of inputs:
+The input is the weighted sum of inputs:

 z = w0 + w1 * x1 + w2 * x2 + ... + xn * xn

-We use the activation function to decide whether the output (we call this our hypothesis h) fires or not.
+We use the activation function (on the sum of inputs z) to decide whether the output (we call this our hypothesis h) fires or not.

 h = g(z) where g is the sigmoid function

 As a side note, we can choose from *many* different activations functions.
 A very common one for machine learning is the sigmoid function, which we will use here.

-It can hopefully be seen that the Perceptron creates a linear boundary to separate data.
+It can hopefully be seen that this will create a linear boundary to separate data.
 As such, we can use the Perceptron as a linear classifier.

  A very popular example in machine learning is to train a percepton to learn logic functions (logic gates): AND, OR, etc. This is what we will do next.